Hepatic Function Panel (Basic Liver Panel Blood Test)

-This Basic Liver Health Test Panel checks the blood for following liver enzymes: AST, ALT, Total Protein, Albumin, Billirubin, Alkaline Phosphatase.
+This Basic Liver Panel Blood Test checks the blood for following liver enzymes: AST, ALT, Total Protein, Albumin, Bilirubin, Alkaline Phosphatase

 Quest Diagnostics Test Code for Panel: 10256

-What does this test reveal about your health?
+What does this liver panel blood test reveal about your health?

 Liver filters and processes blood as it circulates through the body.
 It metabolizes nutrients, detoxifies harmful substances, makes blood clotting proteins and performs many other vital functions like storing energy (glycogen) for the body to perform optimally.
 The cells in the liver contain proteins called enzymes that drive these chemical reactions.